 How often does the ATO require events based reporting?

-All events based reporting is due 28 days past quarter end.
+All events based reporting is due 28 days past quarter end unless the balance of a total superannuation account is less than $1m.
+For balances below this threshold the reporting is on an annual basis.
 But remember that events based reporting only applies to members in retirement phase.
-And only to members with total superannuation account balances of $1m or more.

 Who will this impact?